-Illinois college cancels classes after student wounded in shooting
+Illinois college shooting suspect surrenders in Chicago, school says

 CLICK HERE TO GET THE FOX NEWS APP

-As a precaution, the school has locked all buildings and residence halls until further notice and all in-person and online classes Wednesday were canceled.
+As a precaution, all campus buildings and residence halls were locked Wednesday and all in-person and online classes were canceled.
+The university will resume regular operations Thursday.

 CLICK HERE TO GET THE FOX NEWS APP